-Year Summary 2018/19:
+Year Summary 2016/17:

-- 303 service requests were recorded, of which 92.5% were actioned within the target response time of 2 working days. - 123 confirmed cases of infectious diseases were investigated in relation to food-born organisms.
-This is an increase of 60% from 2017-18. - 104 food samples were submitted for microbiological examination.
-This 25% more than the previous year. - 100% of the highest risk category of food businesses (A-C) including approved manufacturers were inspected, and 90% of categories A-D were inspected.
-Out of a programme of 330 interventions, 298 were carried out. - Premises which were found to be 'broadly compliant' remained at 95%. - 9% of premises were awarded an improved hygiene rating, and 5% received a lower hygiene rating. - Of the visits carried out by the food safety team 52% are programmed through the national food hygiene inspection regime dictated by the Food Standards Agency.
-In addition to these visits, the team carried out an additional 278 visits, making a combined total of 576 visits.
-These additional visits consisted of sampling visits, compliance revisits, advice visits, complaint visits and rescore revisits. - The percentage of premises inspected, and the high level of compliance make it highly unlikely that this Authority will be selected for audit by the Food Standards Agency. - 3.2 We have received no complaints against the delivery of the service. - 3.3 On 1 June 2011, the National 'Food Hygiene Rating Scheme' was successfully introduced within the borough.
+- 215 service requests were recorded of which 201 (94%) were actioned within the target response time of 2 working days. - 112 confirmed cases of infectious diseases were investigated in relation to food-born organisms. - 27 food samples were submitted for microbiological examination. - 99% of the highest risk category of food businesses (A-D) including approved manufacturers were inspected.
+Out of a programme of 487 interventions, 476 were carried out.
+(98%) - Premises which were found to be 'broadly compliant' increased slightly to 95%. - 15% of premises were awarded an improved hygiene rating, and 6 % received a lower hygiene rating. - The percentage of premises inspected, and the high level of compliance make it highly unlikely that this Authority will be selected for audit by the Food Standards Agency. - 3.2 I am pleased to report again that we have received no complaints against the delivery of the service. - 3.3 On 1 June 2011, the National 'Food Hygiene Rating Scheme' was successfully introduced within the borough.
 The scheme has been well received and has been an undoubted success.
 The ratings for food premises in Ribble Valley continue to improve and are as follows, Risk Rating 5 being best:

-Risk Rating 5:485, 4:55, 3:13, 2:4, 1:2, and 0:0
+Risk Rating 5: 466, 4: 65, 3: 11, 2: 5, 1; 5, and 0: 0